Covid vaccine and blood cancer

 - you have any other underlying condition that means you're classed as 'clinically vulnerable' or 'clinically extremely vulnerable'

-You should also have already had the covid vaccine early (in a priority group) if you are aged 16 or over and:
+You should also have already had your first and second doses of the covid vaccine early (in a priority group) if you are aged 16 or over and:

 - you are an unpaid carer for someone with blood cancer